smok-serwis/tempsdb/docs/index.rst

 It tries to use mmap where possible, and in general be as zero-copy as possible (ie. the only time data is unserialized is when a particular entry is read).

+Stored time series with a 8-bit timestamp and a fixed length of data.
+So no variable encoding for you!

 Indices and tables
 ==================